lylakirati/automatic-differentiation/docs/milestone1.md

 * `Forward`: This is the implementation for forward mode; it will overload basic operations (instance dunder methods) such as addition, subtraction, multiplication, etc. As well as elementary functions such as power, squareroot, log, sin, etc. - these will be implemented as static methods.
 * `Reverse`: This contains similar methods as the forward mode, just that the implementation of the gradient computation will be different.
+* `Dual`: This will be the dual number class, which we plan to use in the implementation of gradient computations.
+The class will overload the dunder methods and support elementary functions - either between two dual numbers or one dual number and a scaler.

 #### Implementation(3/4):